 Use Form 4852 to File Your Taxes if You Can’t Obtain Your W2

 You can still file your taxes even without your W-2.
 You can do this by using Form 4852.
 This form serves as a substitute for the Form W2.
 You will fill this with information such as the wages you earned, the name of the employer and the amount withheld for your federal taxes.
 Collate your pay stubs to record how much you have earned for the taxable year.
-It is important that you file this Form 4852 before the tax deadline.
+You must file this Form 4852 before the tax deadline.
 If you will be waiting for your W2, you still need to submit this Form 4852 before the deadline.

-You may ask for help from an accountant should you need to amend anything on your tax statement in the event that the W2 will come later than the tax filing deadline.
+You may ask for help from an accountant should you need to amend anything on your tax statement if the W2 will come later than the tax filing deadline.

 Request for Tax Extension if Your W2 Cannot Be Obtained Before the Deadline

-In order to file for a tax extension, you will use Form 4868.
+To file for a tax extension, you will use Form 4868.
 This is the Application for Automatic Extension of Time to File form which can be used by U.S. individuals who are filing their income tax return.
 You can download this from the IRS website.
+If you need to combine this form with other documents, you can use a PDF merger website for an easy and efficient way to consolidate your files into a single PDF.

 Note that even if you filed for a tax extension you are still required to pay the same amount of taxes that you owe if you filed your tax on or before the deadline.
 With the file extension request, you will be given more time to complete the documents needed for a more accurate filing.
 However, for individuals who need to pay federal income tax, they have to file on or before the due date.